Shahateet/Fine_Tuning_SAM_for_crevasses/README.md

 The code to process the data is Fine_tune_SAM_fractures.py.
 It has 3 main parts: Data manipulation, image augmentation and training.
 The output is a .pth file with the trained weights.

 ## Inference

+It will do some data manipulation and will use the weights produced in the previous step to perform an inference of fracture identification